ads-mirrors/auditing.testssl.sh/Dockerfile.md

 - openSUSE Leap ([`Dockerfile`](./Dockerfile)), glibc-based + faster.
 - Alpine ([`Dockerfile`](./Dockerfile.alpine)), musl-based + half the size.

-The Alpine variant is made available if you need broarder platform support, or an image about 30MB smaller at the expense of slightly slower performance.
+The Alpine variant is made available if you need broader platform support, or an image about 30MB smaller at the expense of slightly slower performance.

 #### Tip - Remote build context + `Dockerfile`